ARM-DOE/sts/README.md

 ### Start-up

-If STS is configured to be a sender, two threads are started for managing the outgoing flow: **File Watcher** and **Outgoing Manager**.
+If STS is configured to be a sender, three threads are started for managing the outgoing flow: **File Watcher**, **Outgoing Manager**, and **Confirmation Poller**.
 A similar set of threads will exist for any additionally configured target host.
 Each target has its own configuration block.
 STS does not currently support the sending of files from a single source directory to multiple targets.
 In send mode STS will also use a configurable number of threads used for actually making the HTTP requests to the configured target.

-STS starts a separate thread that acts as the **HTTP Server** listening on the configured port.
-It is meant to act as the reception point for both send and receive incoming messages but only actively serves for both if configured to do so.

-If STS is configured to run as a receiver, an additional **File Watcher** thread for watching the stage directory is started.
+If STS is configured to run as a receiver, two additional threads are started: 1) **HTTP Server** for receiving files and validation requests and 2) a **File Watcher** thread for watching the stage directory.

 ### Logical Flow